W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

 Hello Mike,

 I live on the island of Romblon, Romblon.
 This is in the middle of the Philippines where we just hosted part of the 11th Philippine Hobie Challenge Race Tour.
 Teams from around the world took part in this event that started off Luzon Island, not far from the capital, Manila.
-The sailors then braved open ocean conditions as they sailed from one island to another.
+The sailors then braved open ocean conditions as they sailed from one island to another (some 40 miles apart!).
 As they arrived on Romblon, we were experiencing big wave conditions with high winds at the time, so I was surprised to see Andrew Johnson (and a friend) had sailed his newly built W17 along with the group of racers, just for the experience, since the race was for Hobie boats only.
 Andrew arrived safely in Romblon along the rest of the racers, being careful not to get in the way.
 But his W17 was hardly left behind and handled the open ocean very well for such a small boat.
 Everybody took notice of his Ferrari red trimaran that he beached on the white sand seashore not far from the port of Romblon.
 I was amazed at how the boat was shaped above the water and how it had the look of much larger trimarans.
 Yet the boat is only a fiberglass-sheathed plywood design with no complicated or expensive forms to build.
 Andrew commented he may very well not even use fiberglass on the sides of his next hull in order to make it lighter, since the fiberglass on the bottom alone seems to work fine.
 (Ed: a viable option for the main hull but interior glass sheathing is still recommended for the amas.)
 Andrew is a professional boatbuilder and engineer with many years of sailing experience so he knew just how he wanted to outfit the boat.
 I was so impressed that I promised to build one myself after I finish my home that is currently under construction.
 Seeing is believing and the W17 is impressive.
-What a great design !
+What a great design!

 Since I have four young children I may even consider building the larger W22 if not more than double the expense of the W17.
 So how much more impressive will be the W22?